naorhaziz/naorhaziz.github.io/_posts/2025-07-21-ecscape-iam-privilege-boundaries-in-ecs.md

 **TL;DR**
 ---------

-*   **Vulnerability Discovered:** I found a way to abuse an undocumented ECS internal protocol to grab AWS credentials belonging to other ECS tasks on the same EC2 instance.
-A malicious container with a low-privileged IAM role can hijack the permissions of a higher-privileged container running on the same host.
+*   **Key Insight:** We identified a way to abuse an undocumented ECS internal protocol to grab AWS credentials belonging to other ECS tasks on the same EC2 instance.
+A malicious container with a low‑privileged IAM role can obtain the permissions of a higher‑privileged container running on the same host.

-*   **Real-World Impact:** In practice, this means a compromised app in your ECS cluster could escalate to admin privileges by stealing credentials from a more privileged task.
+*   **Real‑World Impact:** In practice, this means a compromised app in your ECS cluster could assume the role of a more privileged task by stealing its credentials.
 This undermines IAM role isolation – one container can effectively become any other on the same host in terms of AWS access.

 *   **How It Works:** Amazon ECS tasks retrieve credentials via a local metadata service (169.254.170.2) with a unique credentials endpoint for each task.
-We discovered that by exploiting how ECS identifies tasks in this process, an attacker can masquerade as the ECS agent and obtain credentials for _any_ task on the host.
+We discovered that by **leveraging** how ECS identifies tasks in this process, a malicious actor could masquerade as the ECS agent and obtain credentials for _any_ task on the host.
 No container breakout (no host root access) was required – just clever network and system trickery from within the container’s own namespace.

 *   **Stealth Factor:** The stolen keys work exactly like the real task’s keys.
 AWS CloudTrail will attribute API calls to the victim task’s role, so initial detection is tough – it appears as if the victim task is performing the actions.